Jensen Noen: Music videos and commercials

-Jensen has collaborated with Demi Lovato, Falling in Reverse, I Prevail, Jay Z, Bryson Tiller, Khalid, Normani, Maxwell, Duke Dumont, Emmure, Crown the Empire, Asking Alexandria, I See Stars, Issues, and with Eastern European pop band Ruki Vverh!).
+Jensen has collaborated with Demi Lovato, Ice Nine Kills, Falling in Reverse, Bring Me the Horizon, I Prevail, Jay Z, Bryson Tiller, Khalid, Normani, Maxwell, Duke Dumont, Emmure, Crown the Empire, Asking Alexandria, I See Stars, Issues, Twenty One Pilots, and with Russian pop band Ruki Vverh!.
 He has also directed videos for RCA, Virgin Records, Roadrunner Records, Atlantic Records, Sumerian Records, and Rise Records and directed and produced commercials.

 Films and cinematography

 Jensen's career includes numerous short films.
-Most notably, he directed the award-winning shorts "Oceans Within Us" and "Blesscode" in Europe.
-Once he moved to the United States he continued his film career with "Observer", which allowed Jensen to blend his love of film and music video.
-Jensen's film "Gambit", about a character from the Marvel universe, starring Nick Bateman, received outstanding reviews and viral word of mouth that pushed Jensen and Nick into the industry limelight.
-The success of Gambit led to their next collaboration, The Perception.
-The Perception, Jensen's first feature-length movie, was selected by numerous international film festivals.
-The European and Asian theatrical release is anticipated in the beginning of 2019.
+Most notably, he directed the award-winning shorts "Oceans Within Us" and "Blesscode," in Europe.
+Once he moved to the United States, he continued his film career with "Observer".
+Jensen's film "Gambit", about a character from the Marvel universe, was well received during its release.
+Afterwards, Jensen released "The Perception", which was selected by numerous film festivals.

 The Perception won “Best Feature Film Director” from the ITFF Film & Entertainment Industry, “Best Feature Film Director” and “Best Screenplay” from the South Film and Arts Academy Festival, “Best Trailer” from the Pitch to Screen Film Awards in 2018, Best US made feature film from Prince of Prestige Awards 2018, and Best thriller from Oniros Film Awards 2018.